Force, metric, or mass: Disambiguating causes of uniform gravity: Results

-The metric tensor $\tilde{g}$ then becomes the Minkowski metric.
-Moreover, the trajectory of the prototypical test particle is $\tilde{z}=0$.
-In other words, the tilde coordinate defines the free-fall frame of the prototypical test particle.
-Notice that Eqs.~(\ref{eq:t'}) and (\ref{eq:z'}) become a Lorentz boost when \mbox{$a_G^0\rightarrow 0$}.
-On the other hand, when $a_G^0$ is nonzero, the coordinate transform does not cover the entire spacetime.
-For the lab origin, the Rindler horizon is located at
+where the sign choices are such that $\tilde{t}$ increases with $t$, and the lab origin recesses in the free-fall frame.
+The coordinate transformation becomes a Lorentz boost when \mbox{$a_G^0\rightarrow 0$}.
+On the other hand, when $a_G^0$ is nonzero, the transform does not cover the entire spacetime.
+The Rindler horizon, which corresponds to $t=+\infty$, is located in the free-fall frame at

-The accelerating lab observer will never see any particle crosses the horizon nor receive any photon beyond the horizon, even though the spacetime is trivial.
+Due to its perhaps inconvenient coordinate choices, the lab observer will never see any particle crossing the Rindler horizon nor receive any photon beyond the horizon, even though the spacetime is trivial.